data-Agues/Bellabeat-Case-Study/README.md

 At a glance, we find out the logs for Calories, Steps and Intensities are found on every user's tracker data.
 Sleep falls behind with only 24 users logging information and finally Weight logs that are only found in 8 of the 33 cases being followed.
 That being said, it is clear that the most logs come from the categories that do not need the user to be manually logging, but only having to wear it and with battery.
 So, in this case, Bellabeat could be implementing:

-* Weekly/monthly (user's choice) *log reminders* for Weight in order to calculate BMI and give recommendations for a healthy diet.
+* Weekly/monthly (user's choice) *log reminders* for Weight in order to calculate BMI and give recommendations for a healthy diet, or even in case of the user having a goal weight in mind, letting her know progress towards it.
 * Point-based *rewards* and levels for every log.
 These could be exchanged for a *free month* in case they don't have a premium subscription or *discounts* in any of their products.
+These recommendation can be implemented with every interaction a user does with Bellabeat's product and/or services.

 Now, it's time to see how committed they are on the daily use of their device.
 This accounts for the act of wearing it as well as having it charged so it can accomplish its purpose: